bec-uk/bec_services/readme.txt

 Create Centre meteorological data is expected to be sent in CSV files emailed daily to a Gmail account.
 For the scripts to retrieve the CSV files and import the data, access credentials are required.
-To set these up, follow the instruction under "Turn on the Gmail API" here:
+To set these up, follow the instructions under "Turn on the Gmail API" here:
 	https://developers.google.com/gmail/api/quickstart/php

 The first time becfm.php is run, it will need you to login to the Google